 Now you know everything about "why do cats burrow under blankets", let's see how to put an end to it without resorting to punishments.
 Generally speaking, if you hate to see your furball messing up the blankets, it's widely advised that you lock it out of the bedroom.
-For most of the time, it's enough to keep the cat from using your bed as its personal playground.
-Furthermore, it's also wise for you to arrange a couple of objects near the bed in case the feline manage to sneak in unnoticed.
+Most of the time, it's enough to keep the cat from using your bed as its personal playground.
+Furthermore, it's also wise for you to arrange a couple of objects near the bed in case the feline manages to sneak in unnoticed.
 That being said, you must pay attention to what happens next to make timely interventions.

 Here are some signs that your fluffy friend is not taking your prevention measure well